shaurya0406/ASRV32/rtl/readme.md

 ## Thought Process
 The main goal is to have multiple instructions in different stages of execution simultaneously.
 This increases the utilization of the CPU’s resources and improves performance.

-To convert the FSM-based design to a 5-stage pipelined processor, the following overview and thought process can be considered:

-### Overview

-Pipelining is a technique used to increase the throughput of a processor by overlapping the execution of multiple instructions.
-The 5-stage pipelined processor for a RISC-V design consists of the following stages:

-1. **Instruction Fetch (IF)**: Fetches the next instruction from memory.
-2. **Instruction Decode (ID)**: Decodes the instruction and fetches operands from registers.
-3. **Execute (EX)**: Performs arithmetic or logical operations.
-4. **Memory Access (MEM)**: Accesses data memory for load and store instructions.
-5. **Writeback (WB)**: Writes the results back to the register file.

 ### Thought Process

 The main goal is to have multiple instructions in different stages of execution simultaneously.
 This increases the utilization of the CPU’s resources and improves performance.